 I’ve been working in digital advertising for over eight years.
 The digital paradox is that a lot has changed in the underlying technology, but the fundamental building blocks and how people work in digital still stay true.
 A foundation of fundamentals that is oft overlooked when swamped by what’s in vogue.
 I’ve realised that like everything else, digital has waves of trends, which catch people in its wash, smashing against the public and marketing consciousness with a few people holding out, clasping strongly to the buoys of digital fundamentals and the spirit of just building out of this world experiences.
 Some of these trends have coincided with the work I’ve been doing.
 Some not.
-Perhaps some have even been ahead of the trend.
-The origin of some of these trends can be directly related to the way technology develops.
-While some are dictated by Murphy ’s Law, others more so by the laws of commerce.
+Perhaps some work have even been ahead of the trend.
+Trends can be directly related to the way technology develops.
+While some are dictated by Moore ’s Law, others more so by the laws of commerce.
 These trends & fads surely spur on demand from marketers and brand managers who want to jump on the bandwagon and fuel the economics between agencies and brand marketing teams.

 Like today’s trend about UX & Design Thinking.
 You didn’t seriously think it was a sudden altruistic shift to a customer centric focus did you?
 Anyone who has studied UX can testify that the concept is nothing new.
 People have been at loggerheads about this since Jobs and Gates tried developing the precursor Operating Systems that you are using today.
 In fact even before we had computers, UX played a critical role in developing fighter jet cockpits.
 It’s a bit of logic.
 If your agency hasn’t been doing UX till date, how on earth have they been doing digital builds and campaigns without understanding the customer?
 Collective and historic expertise you say?
-Sure, agencies are full of talent that brings a varied tech and idea skill set to table, so it is possible.
+Sure, agencies are full of the right talent that brings a varied tech and idea skill set to table, so it is possible.
 This talent crafts digital experiences that are out of this world with the rules and frameworks of technology that has been established by others.
 But surely while doing so, they have always had the customer’s interests at the fore.
 And the brand’s.
 So if you are being charged for it suddenly, perhaps you need to sit up and take a closer look at The UX Gambit.
 It just happens that UX, like any other digital trend, happens to be in our collective focus these days.
 Caught head-on in the headlights and paraded as a way agencies can fill their coffers for something that should have already been part of their process.
 Go figure.
 I am yet to see drastically different output in the way sites are being created.

 This got me truly thinking.
 What are the trends that I have surfed and survived over my time in digital so far?
 Way before that, when I first started using a computer in school and much later at home, the webscape was very different.
 I remember those large square floppy disks.
 The ones that are still in use apparently for America’s Minuteman ICBM missile systems.
 You couldn’t get by without Netscape Navigator and Yahoo at the start.
 Black and white was the norm till colour slowly crept in.
 Laptops were usually IBM Think Pads.
 Social networking meant (gasp) Orkut!
 My first personal sites were built on Yahoo Geocities.
 But when I started out at R K SWAMY BBDO to build a digital content team, years had passed and the tech changed.
 Internet Explorer as a browser was still clinging on for dear life and we needed to throw it a lifeline whenever we churned out a site.
 So why this trip down memory lane?
-Perhaps to establish a timeframe for the trends that are to follow.
+Perhaps to establish a time-frame for the trends that are to follow.
 While this is not a comprehensive list, top of my head these are some I can think of:

 - Localised experiences that ran from a floppy, CD or USB than transcended to interactive kiosks and displays built with Macromedia Director